charlesgretton/cnfgraphs_vibe/README.md

 # cnfgraphs_vibe

 Playing with primal graphs via vibe coding

-p.s.
-Swapped )] Markdown link notation to expose links in text.

 ## Start with a CNF